fedenicolo/PCSC_fourier/README.md

 - **Static Bin and Filter Configurations**: Histogram bins and filter configurations are fixed and cannot adapt dynamically to the input data.
 Currenty filters may introduce numerical artifacts, which smoother designs can mitigate.

-## Instructions to Build the Project
+## Instructions to Build the Project (FOR LINUX OR ANY UNIX LIKE SYSTEM)

 1. Navigate to the root directory of the project.
 Update the submodules by running:
    ```bash